 Kinh Thien Palace was built in 1428 during the reign of King Le Thai To.
 At the beginning of the Nguyen Dynasty, Emperor Gia Long used this place as a palace for the Emperor to use every time he traveled to the North.
 During the French colonial period, the French colonialists demolished Kinh Thien Palace and built an artillery command headquarters.

-According to researchers, the pair of stone dragons in Kinh Thien Palace were built in 1467.
+According to researchers, the pair of stone dragons in Kinh Thien Palace was built in 1467.
 This is an architectural heritage of special value, typical of the sculptural art of the Early Le Dynasty.

 Rear Palace

-North Gate
+Northern Gate

-Similar to Main Gate, the North Gate is built in the style of a gazebo – the upper floor and the lower citadel.
+Located on Phan Dinh Phung Street, the Northern Gate was built in 1805 on the foundations of the Le Dynasty gate.
+Similar to the Main Gate, the North Gate is built in the style of a gazebo, with an upper floor and a lower citadel.
 The citadel was built very solidly with stone and brick, and the foot of the embankment was made of stone.
 The city gate connects from the front to the back, built in a rolling arch style.

 Source: collected by An

-Follow us for the best deal with Vietnam package tours and visa services!
+Follow us for the best deals on Vietnam package tours and visa services!